 Moist, chewy brownies are easier than ever with this recipe from "Martha" head chef and kitchen manager Nikki Elkins.
+Make them in a heart-shape for an easy Valentine's Day dessert.

 Preheat oven to 350 degrees.
 Spray a 13-by-18-by-1-inch baking pan with nonstick cooking spray and line with parchment paper; spray parchment with nonstick cooking spray and set aside.